 With an API integration platform in place, not only can that team of developers focus their efforts elsewhere on strategic projects (say, composing new revenue-generating apps, for instance), but often fewer people are needed to keep every department productive.

-You need an API integration platform to improve team productivity across the board.
+7. You need it to improve team productivity across the board.

 For developers, coders and other members of the IT department, API integration platforms serve as a huge boon to productivity.
 The hours every month that would previously be spent creating, managing, overseeing and fixing APIs can instead be devoted to other pursuits.